 Staglands Wildlife Reserve is at 2362 Akatarawa Road, Upper Hutt.

-Another great park where you can get up close again to nature by getting some food for the animals or joining the free Lunch Feed tour and Tractor Trailer Rides.
+Another great park where you can get up close to nature by feeding the animals or joining the free Lunch Feed tour and Tractor Trailer Rides.

 The wildlife reserve covers 25 acres of bush, farmland and wetlands for the resident birds, trout, eel, deer and farm animals.